shobhitasohal/PowerBI-PwC-Dashboards/README.md

 # 📊 Power BI Dashboards | PwC Virtual Internship

-A collection of three Power BI dashboards developed as part of the **PwC Switzerland Virtual Job Simulation**, designed to deliver actionable insights across customer service, retention, and workforce diversity.
+A collection of three Power BI dashboards developed as part of the **PwC Internship Program**, designed to deliver actionable insights across customer service, retention, and workforce diversity.

 ---